pumbaa666/lab4tech/ProductOwner/PO - Done et CICD.md

 But there was a flaw – We delivered our code, even tested it, but then moving into production was a nightmare and there was a cost.
 Continuous Delivery was the response to this.
 It basically applied the ideas of CI on a much grander scale.
 This whole CI/CD/DCA would be documented in a simple artifact, the Definition of Done (DoD).
 The DoD guides the team as they plan, do and deliver work.

+This is where we can put the non-fonctional development, like optimisation or refactoring.
+The infamous _nice-to-have_.
+The developpers are accounted to express their concerns about potential futur problems and the necessity to correct them soon enough.